dotnet/orleans-templates/README.md

 # Overview

-This project contains the Project and Item templates to make it easier to getting started with [Orleans](https://github.com/dotnet/orleans).
+This project contains the Project to make it easier to getting started with [Orleans](https://github.com/dotnet/orleans).

 The templates are leveraging the new [dotnet templating engine](https://github.com/dotnet/templating).